 - Computational Methods/ Computational Social Sciences

 My previous academic appointments were with the Higher School of Economics in Moscow and the University of Bremen in Germany.
 I wrote my dissertation in sociology with the Bremen International Graduate School of Social Sciences.
 Publications out of this include articles, chapters, and my book, The Capitalist Personality: Face-to-Face Sociality and Economic Change in the Post-Communist World.
 Overall my work focuses on the connection between intimacy and normative order, and I have published on themes close to family sociology, anomie, the commodification of sex, post-socialism, and the life course.
 My current main research endeavor is a multi-method investigation of loneliness in modern societies.
 I am a member of the Teaching Academy of the Lund University Faculty of Social Sciences.
-Currently, I serve as Director of Studies of Graduate School and as the Programme Director of the Social Scientific Data Analysis master programme.
+Currently, I serve as the Programme Director of the Social Scientific Data Analysis master programme.

 Local Research Environments: Family, Migration and Welfare

 Media Enquiries: modern values, individualism, loneliness, social change